Apocalypse (band): History

 Released in Brazil in 2008 by Free Mind Records and in Europe and Asia by Musea Records, The Bridge Of Light won several awards as Best of 2008: "Best Album", "Best Cover", "Best Show" and "Best Keyboardist" to Eloy Fritsch.
 In early 2009, the band also received the trophy Vasco Prado in honor of its 25-year career and Eloy Fritsch received the "Azorean Music Award - Honorable Mention" for his contribution to the south Brazilian music scene.

 In 2009, the band undertook two tours in promotion of The Bridge Of Light including shows in the states of São Paulo and Parana.
 In addition to touring, the band performed with frequency in Rio Grande do Sul, the band´s home state.
 For the second consecutive year, the keyboardist and composer Eloy Fritsch was also dubbed as "Brazilian Best Rock Keyboardist" in 2009 by the Brazilian rock site Whiplash.

 The National Grape Party in Caxias do Sul, south of Brazil was the first show of the new drummer of the band, Fábio Schneider.
 He joined the band in substitution of the old drummer, Chico Fasoli.

 In 2011 the group released the 25th Anniversary Box Set.
 Unpublished work in the national progressive rock, the box brought a DVD of the concert recorded in September 2009 at the Hall of Acts of the Federal University of Rio Grande do Sul, the live CD Magic Spells bringing classic tunes of the band's career, a book written by the journalist and producer Eliton Tomasi telling the whole story of the band and, finally, the new Apocalypse studio album.
 In the same year Apocalypse promoted one important project in its career, the quintet released the concert Rock Sinfônico with Orchestra and Choral, September 11, at the UCS Theatre in the city of Caxias do Sul, south of Brazil.

-In 2012 Apocalypse received the Açorianos Music Awards, honoring the contribution of Apocalypse to the music in South of Brazil.
-The awards ceremony happened on May 9, 2012, at the São Pedro Theater, Porto Alegre, Brazil.
-Musicians Eloy Fritsch, Ruy Fritsch, Gustavo Demarchi, Fabio Schneider, Rafael Schmitt and the former members Chico Fasoli and Chico Casara received an honorable mention.
+In 2012 Apocalypse received the Açorianos Music Awards, honoring the contribution of Apocalypse to the music in the south of Brazil.
+The awards ceremony took place on May 9, 2012, at the São Pedro Theater, Porto Alegre, Brazil.
 The singer Gustavo Demarchi also received a trophy for creating the best artwork for the Apocalypse 25th Anniversary Box Set.
 In 2013, Apocalypse was the opening act for Yes in Porto Alegre, Brazil, during Yes World Tour playing the 3 albums The Yes Album, Close To The Edge and Going For The One.